Communications Trainer and Coach

 In 2011, I trained to be a facilitator of Byron Katie’s work.
 It deepened my understanding of inquiry and its power to undo knots of misperception in my being, and set me free from some of my belief systems.

 Also in 2011, I encountered Compassionate Nonviolent Communication (NVC), as created and taught by the late Marshall Rosenberg Ph.D., and it contributed enormously to helping make sense of how to live life.
 It transformed the way I had been living and brought much enjoyment of, and connection with, the important people in my life.
-I have been training others in this work since 2013 and since 2017 have been a co-trainer and coach for the clients of EmbodyingNVC.com .
+I have been training others in this work since 2013 and from 2017 to the end of 2019 I was a co-trainer and coach for the clients of EmbodyingNVC.com .

 In 2012, I was introduced to Focusing by Jo Kennedy of Focusing Australia.
 This skill has enabled me to find a new, friendlier relationship with my inner experience and developed my capacity to be courageous with what feels uncomfortable.